Extensioneers/.github/profile/README.md

-## Welcome to the Extensioneers Guild GitHub organization
+## Welcome to the Extensioneers Guild's GitHub organization

 The Extensioneers Guild is an independent association of professionals, and is not affiliated with Trimble.
 * [Website](https://extensioneers.org/)